Ahmedhh1218/TivaC-Exploring-Embedded/README.md

 - **Hands-On Projects:** Put your knowledge into action with a series of hands-on projects.
 Build LED blinking patterns, create sensor interfaces, establish communication between devices, and even delve into motor control applications.

-- **Real-World Applications:** Discover practical applications of microcontrollers, from building IoT prototypes to controlling industrial machinery.
-Gain insights into how the Tiva C Launchpad can be used in diverse industries.

 ## Projects Description
 ### Session 1